FS120820 (Published November 2020)

 Examples could include:

-Scout Information Centre
+Scout Support Centre

-The Regional Services Team can provide some UK-based communications support and you can access this via the Scout Information Centre or Duty Media Relations Officer.
+The Regional Services Team can provide some UK-based communications support and you can access this via the Scout Support Centre or Duty Media Relations Officer.
 When reporting accidents, incidents or seeking additional support remember to have details about what happened, who is involved and what support you need.

 Travel Insurance